 Cornas is small, with only 104 hectares under vine.
 Located just a bit south of St. Joseph, the vineyards and terroir can be easily divided into three sections.
 In the north, you find granite and limestone soils.
 In the center, the terroir is mostly granite with clay soils.
 As you head south, you encounter granite and sand.
 Cornas is also shaped by the 11 streams that run through the appellation.
 The terroir is naturally warmer than other vineyards in the Northern Rhone, so the region is almost always one of the earlier appellations to harvest.
 Cornas remained a small, relatively unknown appellation until Robert Parker scored a wine 100 Pts, which made previously, uninterested collectors take notice of what was often considered to produce a rustic, tannic, character driven Northern Rhone wine.
 Today, that is no longer the case as Cornas wines are now growing in demand.
 The top producers of Cornas are: Alain Voge, Courbis, Auguste Clape, Thierry Allemand, Eric et Joel Durand and Vincent Paris.

 Condrieu The Condrieu appellation was created in 1940.
 Condrieu, located not far from Cote Rotie only produces white wine from Viognier grapes.
 The vineyards are distributed into 7 communes.
 Condrieu is small, with only 105 hectares of vines.
 Condrieu has a terroir with mostly steep hillsides and granite soils.
 The wines of Condrieu offer notes of ripe, sweet peaches, orange, apricot and honeydew melon. they are dry, but often taste and feel sweet.
 The wines can provide luscious textures.
 For many wine lovers, Condrieu is not a wine for long term aging.
 The best examples taste better on release or in their first few years after bottling.
 Although, I must admit, I have friends that like them with age.
 Oh well… more for them.
-The best producers of Condrieu are: Guigal, Rene Rostaing, Georges Vernay, Delas Freres and Tardieu Laurent.
+The best producers of Condrieu are: Guigal, Rene Rostaing, Georges Vernay, Delas Freres, Chapoutier and Tardieu Laurent.